 It also doesn’t help that the biggest publishers don’t really see them as profitable.
 Well, profitable enough to appease their shareholders, at least.
 Trying to fill out the bottom line led EA to plague Dead Space 3 with microtransactions and abandon the scares for more action.
 Really, it’s only Capcom who are even trying to release big budget horror games these days with the Resident Evil franchise still going strong.

-To remind the industry of what good can come from spending money on producing stuff people actually want, we’ve compiled a list of the best and scariest horror games and put it to 31 entries, because there are 31 days in the month of Halloween — get it?
+To remind the industry of what good can come from spending money on producing stuff people actually want, we’ve compiled a list of the best and scariest horror games.
 To make things a little spicier, we’ve tried to limit the amount of games from a single franchise, otherwise this would just be packed with Resident Evil and half of the Silent Hill series.
-This is a living list, so if a new game comes out — like the Resident Evil 2 remake or Scorn (please be good) and impresses, we’ll add it.
+This is a living list, so if a new game comes out — like the Resident Evil 2 remake or Scorn (please be good) — and impresses, we’ll add it.

 The Best & Scariest Horror Games